carineang/tp/docs/DeveloperGuide.md

 **Extensions**:

 * 1a.
-Notarius uncovers a missing description field in the entered input.
-  * 1a1.
-Notarius displays the error message.
-  * 1a2.
-User retypes the command with the description field.
-  * Use case resumes from step 2.

-* 1b.
-Notarius is unable to find the specified contact.
+Notarius is unable to find the specified client contact.
   * 1b1.
 Notarius alerts the user about the error.
   * 1b2.
 User retypes the command.
-  * Steps 1b-1b2 are repeated until the contact specified exists.
+  * Steps 1b-1b2 are repeated until the client contact specified exists.
   * Use case resumes from step 2.

-* 1c.
-Notarius uncovers an invalid note description.
+* 1b.
+Notarius uncovers an invalid contact identifier.
-  * 1c1.
+  * 1b1.
 Notarius alerts the user about the error.
-  * 1c2.
-User retypes the command with a valid note description format.
-  * Steps 1c-1c2 are repeated until the note description format is valid.
-  * Use case resumes from step 2.

-* 1d.
-Notarius uncovers an empty field description.
-  * 1d1.
-Notarius alerts the user about the issue.
-  * 1d2.
-User retypes the command with a non-empty value for the specified field.
-  * Steps 1d-1d2 are repeated until the field is no longer empty.
-  * Use case resumes from step 2.

-* 1e.
-Notarius uncovers an invalid contact identifier.
-  * 1e1.
-Notarius alerts the user about the issue.
-  * 1e2.
+  * 1b2.
 User retypes the command with a valid contact identifier format.
-  * Steps 1e-1e2 are repeated until the contact identifier is valid.
+  * Steps 1b-1b2 are repeated until the contact identifier is valid.
   * Use case resumes from step 2.

 **System**: `Notarius`